Most Watched US TV Broadcast

 More about Brand awareness than ROI.
 Source: GIPHY

 In fact, not only the game itself but Super Bowl commercials have become a cultural phenomenon of their own!
 The game broadcast attracts both a wide audience of football fans and people who watch the TV telecast because of the ads.
 Did you know that many viewers watch the game with a single purpose and that’s to see the commercials?
 The USA Today Super Bowl Ad Meter and other national surveys analyze which commercials carried the best audience response each year.

 Super Bowl ads have become iconic since 2000 because of many reasons among which you can count cinematographic quality, surreal humor, unpredictability and coups de theatre.
 The use of special effects and celebrity cameos has also been common in Super Bowl ads.
 The major brands like Coca-Cola, Doritos, GoDaddy, and others have had a partnership with famous celebrities during Super Bowl ad productions when developing their most expensive commercials for the broadcast.

 So, Super Bowl commercial airtime is the most expensive of the year and there is a chance to see the high cinematographic quality products aired during the advertising time.
-As a result, watching and discussing the broadcast’s commercials have become a significant aspect of the event.
-It can reach even to Monday morning water cooler talks of the desk jockeys which are non even football fans at all.
+As a result, watching and discussing the broadcast’s commercials has become a significant aspect of the event.
+It can reach even to Monday morning water cooler talks of the desk jockeys who are not even football fans at all.